913ai-hackathon/track-C-contract-redlines-agent/submission_guidelines.md

 ---

 ## ⚖️ IP & License

-- By participating, you agree that all code created during the hackathon is **assigned to 913.ai**.
+- All code created during the hackathon remains the property of the participants.
-- You retain a **non-commercial right** to showcase your project (portfolio, GitHub profile, LinkedIn).
+- By participating, you grant **913.ai** a perpetual, worldwide, royalty-free license to use, adapt, and commercialize your submissions in any way.
-- All commercial rights remain with 913.ai.
+- You retain the right to use and showcase your work (e.g., in your portfolio, GitHub profile, LinkedIn, or future projects).

 ---